Have you got your EHIC?

 - Flights home if you need to repatriate

-- Items you may have stolen or lost on holiday
+- Items that are stolen or lost on holiday

 - Anyone seeking to get regular or planned treatment in a preferred European country (planned operations, dental work).

-However you are covered if you have a pre-existing medical condition such as diabetes, are pregnant or have a chronic condition such as dialysis.
+However you are covered if you have a pre-existing medical condition such as diabetes, are pregnant or have a chronic condition that requires regular treatment, such as dialysis.

 Non-EU nationals living in Europe